 Hai Timiai is the William Smith Senior Honor Society.
-The society was founded in 1953, and its name is the Greek for "Honored Women."
-They are a small group chosen by their members and the Deans to represent the many outstanding young women studying at William Smith.
-Entering the society is not a prize for winning a contest.
-It is not an end, but a beginning.
-Hai Timiai members are deserving of this honor due to their past commitment to the welfare of William Smith College and the larger community, through tradition and innovation.
+The society was founded in 1953 and its name is Greek for ‘Honored Women’.
+They are a group of eight students chosen by their members and the Deans to represent the many outstanding students at William Smith.
+Entering the society is not a prize for winning a contest, it is not an end, but a beginning.
+Hai Timiai members are deserving of this honor due to their past commitment to the welfare of William Smith College and the larger community through tradition and innovation.
 Membership signifies ongoing individual and group contributions.

 The Laurel Society is the sophomore and junior honor society for William Smith College.
 The members of the Laurel Society are a diverse group of young students, actively involved in their community and committed to leadership, mentorship, and academic excellence.
 Through their positive actions as role models and mentors, and their active participation and representation in all areas of Hobart and William Smith community, the Laurels demonstrate their commitment to William Smith College and to improving the lives of all William Smith students.

 Mentorship and campus engagement are important aspects of the Laurel Honor Society Experience.
 During the fall and spring semesters, first-year and new transfer students are connected individually, upon request, with current Laurel Society Members.
 The Laurel Connections meetings offer new students an opportunity to learn about a range of academic experiences from research to fellowships, student clubs, to College organizations and involvement.
 Additionally, Laurel mentors offer peer support to new students as they navigate the academic and social experience on campus.
 To learn more about the program, email firstname.lastname@example.org.

 Laurens Van Alen

 Members for both honor societies are selected based on their scholarship, leadership, character and service.